-- Remove the blower (A) - Using a 7/16" wrench, unscrew the nut (D) holding the faceplate extension (C) to the insert. - Remove the faceplate assembly (B) and the faceplate extension (C) together. - Remove the screws securing the pipe connector (E) holding the stove pipe in place. - Slightly unscrew the levelling bolts (F) located on each side of the insert. - Move the insert to perform maintenance.
+- Unscrew the nut (B) holding the faceplate extension (C) to the insert. - Remove the assembled faceplate (D) and faceplate extension (C) by pulling towards you. - Remove the blower assembly (E). - Remove the three screws securing the pipe connector (A). - Unscrew the levelling bolts (F) located on each side of the insert. - Move the insert to perform maintenance.